ElinLee2081/UnknownWays/sessions.md

 5. Install vscode and link it to your github account.
 6. Install the following extension: [GitHub Codespaces](https://marketplace.visualstudio.com/items?itemName=GitHub.codespaces)
 1. From the command palette, you can select "Connect to Codespace" to have the exact codespace you saw in github.com in the VSCode instance on your machine.
+2. previously in the third step, we created our first commit directly on the github (remote).
+Now that we are no longer working on the remote, new changes in VSCode should be pushed after committed in the "Source Control" tab.